 It also gives us an opportunity to advise how to light and use the fire safely.
-We can also apply conditions about when the fire can be lit, how big it can be, or any other requirements that reduce the chance of the fire escaping control.
-Go to fire-permit.nz to check and apply
+We can also apply conditions for when the fire can be lit, how big it can be, or any other requirements that reduce the chance of the fire escaping control.
+Go to firepermit.nz to check and apply